No.1 Swiatek makes quarterfinals at Olympics; Schmiedlova stuns Paolini

-World No.1 Iga Swiatek of Poland reached an Olympic quarterfinal for the first time with a 6-3, 6-4 victory over China's Wang Xiyu at the 2024 Paris Games on Tuesday.
-Swiatek becomes the first Polish player to make an Olympic singles quarterfinal in singles.
+World No.1 Iga Swiatek of Poland reached her first career Olympic quarterfinal with a 6-3, 6-4 victory over China's Wang Xiyu at the 2024 Paris Games on Tuesday.
+Swiatek becomes the first Polish player to make an Olympic quarterfinal in singles.

 Top-seeded Swiatek needed 1 hour and 51 minutes to hold off Wang, who is placed World No.52 in the PIF WTA Singles Rankings.
 Swiatek collected her second clay-court win over Wang this year, having previously topped the Chinese left-hander at Madrid.